Ben427/ben427.github.io/index.md

 		<article>
 			<a href="/blog-design/" class="image"><img src="assets/images/blog-design.jpg" alt="" /></a>
 			<h3>Basic Blog Design</h3>
-			<p>CSS Grid seemed useful so I decided to play aorund with it.
+			<p>CSS Grid seemed useful so I decided to play around with it.
 I put together a simple blog design and practiced implementing CSS Grid styles as I wrote it out.
 It's fully responsive and should work in the most recent version of most browsers.</p>
 			<ul class="actions">
 				<li><a href="/blog-design" class="button">See it live</a></li>
 			</ul>